-- role name
+- role (user)

-You can gather most of these details from the Connection Details widget on the Neon Dashboard.
+You can gather these details from the Connection Details widget on the Neon Dashboard.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 - database name:

-Neon uses the default PostgreSQL port,
+Neon uses the default Postgres port,

 Connect to the database

 In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
 Some applications permit specifying a connection string while others require entering connection details into separate fields.
 In the pgAdmin example below, connection details are entered into separate fields, and clicking Save establishes the database connection.

 Some Java-based tools that use the pgJDBC driver for connecting to Postgres, such as DBeaver, DataGrip, and CLion, do not support including a role name and password in a database connection string or URL field.
 When you find that a connection string is not accepted, try entering the database name, role, and password values in the appropriate fields in the tool's connection UI when configuring a connection to Neon.
 For example, the DBeaver client has a URL field, but connecting to Neon requires specifying the connection details as shown: